bhavish-codes/vani/README.md

 ## Known Limitations

-1. Hand detection logic is currently in placeholder state and requires MediaPipe implementation
+1. Hand detection logic is fully implemented using MediaPipe

 2. No email verification for new signups
 3. No password recovery mechanism
 4. Session management is client-side only (localStorage)